 In the fifth stanza of ‘The Bombardment,’ the speaker takes the reader to a laboratory where everything has been destroyed.
 The weary scientist is looking over his shattered globes and tubes.
 Everything is destroyed and his “trials” are “oozing across the floor”.
 What he spent his entire life on is lost.

 This stanza is only one more example of the skillful way that Lowell takes the reader through a variety of different experiences.
 This man is living through the same bombardment but is suffering a different kind of loss.
 When the man looks out through the window he can see the “rocking steeple” of the church.
-There is fire on the roof that squirms along the “carved tracings”.
+There is fire on the roof that squirms along with the “carved tracings”.
 Saint John, who adorns the church, has “aureoles” or halos of light around him.
 The fire is powerful.
 It hisses and leaps, personified to seem like animals, in the rain.
 The cathedral is coming apart before the man’s eyes.

 Boom!
 The Cathedral is a torch, and the houses next to it begin to scorch.